10 Biggest Differences Between The Lost World: Jurassic Park Book & The Movie

 Goldblum’s Malcolm set the tone of the Jurassic Park movies excellently, with his conscientious character provoking audience pathos.
 Spielberg built on Goldblum’s success here in The Lost World: Jurassic Park by making the novel’s Kelly his daughter.
 Malcolm’s daughter added extra emotional impact and kept the audience invested in the franchise’s hero.

-See also Destined With You Season 1 Episode 9 Release Date and Time, Countdown, When Is It Coming Out?
+See also When Calls The Heart Season 10 Episode 8 Release Date and Time, Countdown, When Is It Coming Out?

 5 Arby Benton Was Cut From The Movie